 What are you working on, what is in the pipeline for you for 2021?

-I am teaching in a university and also working on a media design project.
+I am teaching at a university and also working on a media design project.
 2020 was the weirdest year in our lives and I think 2021 is still a very big question mark.

 What do you think are the biggest challenges and opportunities in your career/industry now?